ponylang/rfcs/text/0000-add-maybe-to-stdlib.md

 It is idiomatic in Pony to express optional types as a union of that type and `None`: `(Type | None)`.
 To get to the actual reference a `match` expression or an `as` expression must be used.
 Both might not be the most convenient way to deal with optional types.
 The former, because might be a lot of code to write, the latter because it is partial and requires a suurrounding `try` block.
 Especially people coming from languages like java or scala, that have a class `Option[T]` or `Optional<T>` might find a similar api more appealing.

 To this end the [maybe](https://github.com/mfelsche/pony-maybe) library should be included into the Pony stdlib as a separate package.
+It provides an alternative api to the Pny core language instruments for handling optional types.
+The [maybe](https://github.com/mfelsche/pony-maybe) api allows to use operations like `map`, `flat_map`, `filter`  on optional types in Pony, that are well-known from other functional languages

 Handling optional types is a regular question on the Ponylang zulip chat, especially for newcomers, and also because it is so common; And nearly everytime we suggest pattern matching using `match` expressions, `as` expression or using the [maybe](https://github.com/mfelsche/pony-maybe) library.